grumat/glossy-msp430/Hardware/BluePill-BMP/README.md

 ![JTAG-Conn.png](images/JTAG-Conn-fs8.png)

 > Please note that the **Vcc** pin supplies a fixed
 > voltage of 3.3V.
+Not a real problem, since almost
-Most MSP430 devices supports this
+> every MSP430 devices supports this operating
-> operating voltage.
+> voltage.